DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-detail-row.md

-# React Grid - Edit Data in the Detail Row
+# React Grid - Editing in Detail Row

 The [detail row](./detail-row.md) is an expandable pane that displays data row details.
 The detail row does not allow users to edit data out of the box, but you can create a custom plugin to implement this functionality.
 Before you start, peruse the following help topics: